Information for Prospective Students:

 - Place into Calculus on your Math Placement Exam

 Agriculture Forward at Maryland (Ag Forward) is an accelerated program for first-year college students who plan to pursue a career in agriculture and natural resources.
 Ag Forward students are advised on a curriculum plan that allows them to become degree-seeking after only one year at the IAA.
 They take many courses that meet both requirements for the Certificate in Applied Agriculture and their desired four-year major.
 Within four years, completers can earn both a certificate from the IAA and a bachelor's degree from one of the programs in the College of Agriculture and Natural Resources (AGNR).

-If you plan on attending a session, or of you have any further questions about this process, please email email@example.com.
+If you have any further questions about this process, please email email@example.com.

 **IMPORTANT NOTE ABOUT TIME TO GRADUATION**